View INSTANT Quotes

 Holly Mitchell’s background in life insurance insurance goes back to 1985 when she worked for her father who was a New York Life agent.
 Holly has a marketing degree from Auburn University and has had a life insurance license since 2008.
 In addition to advising life insurance for customers all around the country, Holly is our website fact checker.

-So let’s dig in and discover all of the advantages and disadvantages of using an IUL policy for retirement planning.
+So, let’s dig in and discover the advantages and disadvantages of using an IUL policy for retirement planning.

-According to the Life Insurance and Marketing Research Association (LIMRA), 23% of all life insurance purchased in 2023 has been indexed universal life.
+According to the Life Insurance and Marketing Research Association (LIMRA), over 25% of all life insurance purchased in 2023 has been indexed universal life.
+The trend for 2024 remains the same.

 Rule No.2 is never forget Rule No. 1